 The man subjected to a horrifying bleach attack on a Northland roadside is appealing to anyone who can help identify his assailants to come forward.

 Early on June 10 last year Mike Nager was driving to Whangarei from his home near Kerikeri when he pulled over for a car flashing its lights behind him.
-Thinking something was wrong with his ute, he parked in a layby - and the next thing he knew his eyes were burning with bleach and his face had been slashed from cheekbone to chin with a knife.
+Thinking something was wrong with his ute, he pulled over onto a layby - and the next thing he knew his eyes were burning with bleach and his face had been slashed from cheekbone to chin with a knife.

 Mr Nager's attacker then felled him with a punch to the chest, rifled through his car, and took his cellphone and wallet.
 The 45-year-old was left blinded and helpless, fearing he would be killed.